 Quick guide to adding signature rules

-To add a signature to your emails via CodeTwo Email Signatures for Office 365 you need to configure a signature rule.
-Each signature rule contains a layout of your signature and conditions necessary do add this signature to messages.
+To add signatures and/or disclaimers to emails, you need to configure a signature rule in the Manage Signatures App.
+A signature rule contains the layout of your signature and conditions that need to be met to add this signature to messages.

 The first tab - Overview - lets you fill in the name of your signature rule and add an optional description (Fig. 2.).